How to Pick a Car Seat: The Ultimate Buying Guide

-Infant Car Seats: These are the most commonly purchased car seats for newborn babies.
-The infant car seat is restricted to the rear-facing position, can be used with newborn babies, and has a carrying handle to help parents carry their baby around in the car seat.
-Typically, the infant car seat snaps into and out of a base that is left in the vehicle, and can also be snapped into and out of a stroller.
-Most infant car seats can support preemies with an infant insert, and are generally rated for babies as little as 4 pounds and up to 30-35 pounds.
-You can read our reviews of the best infant car seats here.
 The advantages of an infant car seat include: being able to easily snap the seat into and out of the base and a stroller, rather than possibly waking your baby by removing them from a car seat, and they also tend to be lighter-weight than a convertible car seat and are easier to switch between vehicles.
 But they are also restricted in a few ways, including their inability to be positioned in relatively upright rear-facing positions (for toddlers), their limited leg room up against the rear seat, and their limited weight and height restrictions.
-Once your baby is over about 20-25 pounds and they become very heavy to carry around in an infant car seat, you will probably want to switch to a convertible car seat.
+Once your baby is over about 20-25 pounds and becomes very heavy to carry around in an infant car seat, you will probably want to switch to a convertible car seat.

 I suggest using an infant car seat until about 12 months of age, then switching to a convertible car seat with extended rear-facing support. - Kate Marijk, Child Safety Expert & Mom of 3

 Current Car Seat Guidelines